ilijapet/JS-DApp-with-MetaMask-integration/README.md

     $ pipenv shell
     $ ...Successfully created virtual environment!

-Install pipx and install eth-brownie (this way is recommended by Brownie)
+Install pipx, eth-brownie and ganache-cli (this way is recommended by Brownie)

     (your_venv)$ python3 -m pip install pipx
     (your_venv)$ python3 -m pipx ensurepath